TeacherPinky/Wait-Until-Blocks/README.md

 ### wait until sound level is below

+This block can only be used with a micro:bit V2.

 Waits until the sound level is below a chosen value before the next line of code is executed.

 ```blocks